GSurush/InstanceCreator/README.md

 # InstanceCreator
-Using this class, you can create instance of almost any class if there are no arrays in the parameters
+Using this class, you can create instance of any class if there are no arrays in the parameters